10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Totem Animal

-People born under the robin animal totem are primarily first movers.
+People born under the Robin animal totem are primarily first movers.
 They know when something actionable arises, and they don’t miss that chance.
 These are also people who are not usually burdened by the past and its pains, and know how to let go of pains that serve no purpose.

 V